 Note: All references in this text to interprovincial, provincial, and province-specific are deemed to include territories.

-Course materials are available free of charge as a PDF to assist eligible individuals in preparing for the exam.
-As an alternative, course textbooks are available for purchase.
-A $50 administration fee will be charged to schedule a challenge examination.
+To assist in preparing for the exam, a PDF of the required course materials will be accessible in My Portfolio after the challenge exam has been scheduled.
+As an alternative, course textbooks are also available for purchase.
+A $50 fee will be charged to schedule a challenge examination.

 Details concerning eligibility for assessing educational equivalencies and examination challenges are found on the RECO website at www.reco.on.ca.